DrKrisChan/prepCLMdata/Readme.md

 Though the data is designed for use with WorldClim data, it can be used with your own data.
 To do so, you will need to export a monthly .tif layer stack for 1) minimum temperature (degrees celcius÷10; requires tmin in name), 2) maximum temperature (degrees celcius÷10; requires tmax in name), and 3) rainfall (mm; requires prec in name).
 Note that as WorldClim temperature data is scaled at 10x (i.e. pixel values of 1 actually represent 10 degrees Celcius), true temperature data must first be divided by 10.

 ## Version amendments
+0.2.1: Added second example data download link (CHELSAcruts) and subsetting option to non-global regions of interest.
 0.1.1: Added the ability to check and prepare data where each month is a separate file (as is the case with historical/'near current' climate data)

 # Found the package useful?